 And you see that pan up there?
 You may think I bought that somewhere so I can use it in my pictures and look all cool, but no. That is actually my muffin pan that I use.
 It's as old as I am and been through twice as much as me through the years, but I love it.
 Always use a liner when I use it though.
 Always.

 I actually spoke to Vlad the other day and was surprised at how composed and friendly I was.
-The only reason why I spoke with him was because Natushka’s been asking a lot about him and I wanted her to get a chance to speak with him and am going to make an effort to see that she gets more regular contact with him.
-It’s not that I’ve been purposefully keeping her away from him, but living with a 5 hour time difference and busy schedules, it can be difficult to find a time everyone is available and awake to speak.
-And….
+The only reason I spoke with him was because Natushka's been asking a lot about him and I wanted her to get a chance to speak with him.
+It's not that I've been purposefully keeping her away from him, but living with a 5 hour time difference and busy schedules, it can be difficult to find a time everyone is available and awake to speak.
+And...
 I also want himto try to make more of an effort instead of me doing all the work which never seems to happen.
 His sister is getting married the day after my birthday next year in Estonia, so we might see each other then.

-It’ll be my first time meeting his mom and sister and I am pretty excited because we’ve spoken to each other online and they are absolutely wonderful and kind women.
+It'll be my first time meeting his mom and sister and I am pretty excited because we've spoken to each other online and they are wonderful, kind women.
 I wish I living closer to them.
 I guess if I learn Russian or Estonian, I could move there with their help.
-Finding a job in Seattle’s been a huge pain as it is anyway.
+Finding a job in Seattle's been a huge pain as it is anyway.

 In the end, this is a sweet, healthy little muffin you don't have to feel bad about eating that tastes almost like the full-fat versions we are used to.
 Almost.

-- ¼ cup mixed sunflower seeds, pepitas, chopped almonds,dried cranberries, and golden raisins
+- ¼ cup 60-70 g mixed sunflower seeds, pepitas, chopped almonds,dried cranberries, and golden raisins

 - 2 tablespoon whole wheat flour